A Look at Spanish Healthcare

 Private Health Insurance in Spain

 There are dozens of insurance companies offering private health insurance for Spain.
+Online brokers can help you assess your choices.
 You can choose national plans that cover only Spain, choose Europe-wide plans, or even opt for full international health coverage.
 It all depends on your personal needs and situation.

 As with private insurance anywhere, plans may exclude pre-existing conditions, have a wait time (normally 12 or 24 months) for certain wellness care visits, or have an age limit for accepting new policy-holders, among other things.